The effects of solutes

 which is 0.3%.
 Multiply this by the melting temperature of ice (273 K)

-and we get an upper bound to the temperature change of around 1 K = 1 °C. So, with
+and, for this area, we get an estimate of the temperature change of around 1 K = 1 °C. So, with

-these values, the calculation shows that the pressure of an ice skate
+these values, the calculation suggests that the pressure of an ice skate

-can reduce themelting temperature of ice by more than
+would reduce the melting temperature of ice by about

-1 °C. So, if this were the cause of the slipperiness, ice
+1 °C. So, with this estimate for area and if this were the cause of the slipperiness, ice

 skating would be possible only at temperatures only one or a few degrees